elias-sundqvist/integrated-chinese-practice/README.md

 ## Continuous Deployment

-The site is automatically deployed to GitHub Pages whenever changes are pushed to the `main` branch.
+The site is automatically deployed to GitHub Pages whenever changes are pushed to the `master` branch.
 The workflow lives in `.github/workflows/deploy.yml` and uploads the contents of the repository to the GitHub Pages environment.